justwawre/Alex/work/dsp_mem_opt/README.md

 ## solution

-Since the legacy code not written according to C99 style, so the local variables are declared at the begining of the function, but its lifetime is usually not as log as the function's.
-So we can add code block at appropriate place, move such varialbes into it, then direct the compiler to reuse its stack space.
+Since the legacy code not written according to C99 style, so the local variables are declared at the begining of the function, but some's lifetime is not as log as the function's.
+So we can move thme into a code block then reduce its scope, and at end of code block their stack space can be reused again.

 ***original code***
 ```c